nf-core/eager/docs/usage.md

 ```

 Normally suggest a previous nextflow run (on the same folder) was not cleanly
-killed by a user (e.g. using ctrl + z to hard kill an errored run).
+killed by a user (e.g. using ctrl + z to hard kill an crashed run).

 To fix this, you must clean the entirety of the output directory (including
 output files) e.g. with `rm -r <output_dir>/* <output_dir>/.*` and re-running